go-gorm/gorm.io/pages/docs/many_to_many.md

 ## Customize JoinTable

-`JoinTable` can be a full-featured model, like having `Soft Delete`，`Hooks` supports, and define more fields, you can setup it with `SetupJoinTable`, for example:
+`JoinTable` can be a full-featured model, like having `Soft Delete`，`Hooks` supports and more fields, you can setup it with `SetupJoinTable`, for example:

+{% note warn %}
+**NOTE:**
+Customized join table's foreign keys required to be composited primary keys or composited unique index
+{% endnote %}

 ```go
 type Person struct {